michaelchadwick/ybixo-book/src/comparison.md

 ```

 Move semantics are an important part of the system that provides Rust programs memory safety.
-Since Oxiby is executed by the Ruby interpreter, which uses garbage collection, programs are still memory safe, even without move semantics.
+Since Ybixo is executed by the Ruby interpreter, which uses garbage collection, programs are still memory safe, even without move semantics.

 ## Compared to Ruby

-Oxiby doesn't have much superficial similarity to Ruby.
+Ybixo doesn't have much superficial similarity to Ruby.
-The biggest difference between the two is that Oxiby is statically typed.
+The biggest difference between the two is that Ybixo is statically typed.
-This means that Oxiby will statically eliminate many classes of errors that happen at runtime in Ruby programs.
+This means that Ybixo will statically eliminate many classes of errors that happen at runtime in Ruby programs.

-On the flip side, Oxiby programs are greatly constrained in terms of the dynamic behavior that is possible in Ruby.
+On the flip side, Ybixo programs are greatly constrained in terms of the dynamic behavior that is possible in Ruby.
 A primary is example is metaprogramming.
-Oxiby does not have a macro system, so there is no equivalent of Ruby's metaprogramming facilities, such as dynamic method definition and execution.
+Ybixo does not have a macro system, so there is no equivalent of Ruby's metaprogramming facilities, such as dynamic method definition and execution.

 Ruby does not support file-scoped code.
 A Ruby program written across multiple files will simply "require" one file from another, and the code in both files are executed in the same global, mutable namespace.
-Oxiby has a module system in which files are isolated from each other and items from other files are brought into scope with explicit imports.
+Ybixo has a module system in which files are isolated from each other and items from other files are brought into scope with explicit imports.
 This improves local reasoning and makes name conflicts explicit.

-Ruby uses exception-based error handling, while Oxiby uses value-based error handling.
+Ruby uses exception-based error handling, while Ybixo uses value-based error handling.
-This makes it easier to get a quick prototype working in Ruby, but it will be susceptible to runtime errors that would not be possible in Oxiby.
+This makes it easier to get a quick prototype working in Ruby, but it will be susceptible to runtime errors that would not be possible in Ybixo.
-Additionally, it is easier to reason about failure cases in Oxiby.
+Additionally, it is easier to reason about failure cases in Ybixo.

 Ruby optimizes its syntax for calling functions at the expense of referencing functions.
 This allows functions to be called without parentheses, but makes it more awkward to assign functions to variables that can be passed as function arguments.
-Oxiby requires parentheses for calling functions, so a function can be easily treated as a first-class value by omitting the parentheses.
+Ybixo requires parentheses for calling functions, so a function can be easily treated as a first-class value by omitting the parentheses.

-Although Oxiby produces Ruby source code, many of the features of Ruby are not exposed by Oxiby, such as its multiple types of anonymous functions.
+Although Ybixo produces Ruby source code, many of the features of Ruby are not exposed by Ybixo, such as its multiple types of anonymous functions.
-If you want to write a program that interfaces with existing Ruby libraries, it will not be possible in Oxiby.
+If you want to write a program that interfaces with existing Ruby libraries, it will not be possible in Ybixo.

-Oxiby is a good fit if you're writing a program with no Ruby dependencies and you want more protection from runtime errors than Ruby offers.
+Ybixo is a good fit if you're writing a program with no Ruby dependencies and you want more protection from runtime errors than Ruby offers.

 Specific examples of some of the differences between the two languages follow.